EchoSPLab/MTC-CSNet/README.md

 # DBD-Net
-This repository is the `pytorch` code for our paper `"DBD-Net: A Dual-Branch Decoding Network for Noisy Image Compressed Sensing"`.
+This repository is the `pytorch` code for our paper `"MTC-CSNet: Marrying Transformer and Convolution for Image Compressed Sensing"`.
 For any questions, feel free to contact us: shen65536@mail.nwpu.edu.cn
 ## 1. Introduction ##
 **1) Datasets**